 I have been wanting to file a chapter 7, but I am afraid the creditors will take my money.
 I am also on SSA which I am getting a total of $600.00 a month.
 What can I do and what is the amount you would take to at least start my Chapter 7?
 The bills I owe have accumulated through the years.
 I thought I was going back to work.
 After surgeries there telling me I can’t.
 Now I cannot work at all.
 Can they take my settlement?

 A. Unfortunately, taxes are often not dischargeable in bankruptcy.
 Every situation is different; there aren’t any quick answers when it comes to taxes.
 It is probably not possible for creditors to levy your worker’s comp. money directly.
 However, there are other ways they can enforce the judgment, like a bank levy.

 This device is rarely used, but if the creditor has a judgment against you, they can ask the Sheriff to clear out your bank account and that money will be used to offset the judgment.
 If you know there are judgments out there, it’s not a good idea to leave any large sum of money in a bank account.

 Let Us Assist You With Your Bankruptcy

-If you are interested in filing for bankruptcy and have a question that you do not see answered above, contact us today, or schedule a free consultation.
+If you are interested in filing for bk and have a question that you do not see answered above, contact us today, or schedule a free consultation.
 At McFarlin LLP we have handled literally thousands of bankruptcy cases.
 We will give you personal attention, and the best legal services possible.
 Now is the time to start to rebuild your credit.
 We want to help you with your bankruptcy.
 Give us a call us today (888) 728 0044, or email us.